Last Updated on June 4, 2020 by Nancy Carteron, MD, FACR

 Health Equity Summit – Kalamazoo County Health Department – July 2013

 - Thanks to the website address on the back of another one my dearest friend’s car, the Kalamazoo County Health Department contacted me to collaborate on their Photo Voice project and the Health Equity Summit where they’ll be talking about all things sexual health and STDs.
-They’ll be featuring some of The STD Project’s work and we’re really excited to help promote awareness so close to home.
+They’ll be featuring some of The STI Project’s work and we’re really excited to help promote awareness so close to home.
 This also helps us satisfy one our long-term goals of working closely within the community.

 - Thanks to my dear friend for happily promoting the website and for the KZoo Health Department for reaching out.